 Victim, incompetent or mentally ill?
 How women navigate the oppressive environment of the 21st century prison

-Shortlisted for the National Press Awards — Reporting Diversity category
+Shortlisted for the National Press Awards (Reporting Diversity category) and the Amnesty Media Awards (Features category).

 Halfway into a two-year prison sentence in Europe’s largest women’s prison, Her Majesty’s Prison Bronzefield, an officer approached me and asked me out of nowhere, ‘What’s three to the power of four?’
 His face fell when I quickly answered, ‘81.’
 ‘You know your maths,’ he said grudgingly before walking off.
 I soon learned that he enjoyed randomly quizzing the women in his care on their maths skills to try to prove to himself that he was cleverer than us by virtue of his non-prisoner status.
 He didn’t have much success.